oceanprotocol/aquarius/README.md

 That will use HTTP (i.e. not SSL/TLS).
 You can now use the API on `http://localhost:5000`

 ⚠️ ATTENTION: if you are using an Aquarius search endpoint and it returns more than 10k results,
     Elasticsearch will throw a TransportError and your query will fail.
-    You will receive a 507 code from the Aquarius query endpoint.
-Do NOT panic!
+If your error message seems related to the results limitation, please try to refine your search.
     The solution is to be more specific in your search.
 This can happpen on test networks with many assets, like rinkeby.

 If you want to contribute to Aquarius, you are welcome to do so.
 We are always excited to see Aquarius improve and grow, and to get the community involved in its development.
 We ask you just one tiny thing: Make sure you install the pre-commit hooks using the command `pre-commit install`.
 This will make sure your imports are sorted and your code is properly formatted before committing.